 That makes one version per day at most, but it can be configured to a finer level too, eg. hour or minute.
 File->Save As Batch Job file, e.g. “Backup.ffs_batch”.
 We will use that file later.

 Create account on your PC

 Now we create a local SpecialBackupAccount on our PC.
 We will run backup software on our PC under that account.
 It must have the same username and password as remote account on NAS we created in previous steps.
+Put it in “Backup Operators” local windows group, to be allowed to run within a scheduled task.
 That account will have write access to backup folder on the file share.
 If you have idea how to remove this step and it works – I would love to hear it: